Glivec Tablets (Imatinib)

 Alcohol

-There are no known interactions between Glivec and alcohol, but tell your doctor if you drink alcohol.
+There are no known interactions between Glivec and alcohol, but consult your doctor if you drink.

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how Glivec affects you, as it may cause dizziness, light-headedness, or drowsiness in some people.
+Be careful when driving or using machines until you know how Glivec affects you, as it may cause dizziness.

 Storage

-Keep Glivec in its original container until time to take it.
-Store in a cool, dry place away from moisture, heat, or sunlight.
-Do not store in the bathroom, near a sink, in the car, or on windowsills.
+Store Glivec in its original container in a cool, dry place away from moisture and sunlight.
 Keep out of reach of children.

 Overdose Information